twguest/phenom/README.md

     $ import phenom

-For more information on usage, see the docs [here](https://twguest.github.io/phenom).

 ## Examples
 Phenom has been designed to require minimal knowledge of the XFEL process prior to generating your first pulse.